 There are many parents out there wondering what they can do to support their teens growth and transition into the real world.
 Or its simply, what can you do to create some kind of detachment from the screens that dominate their lives these days.

 It might be their habitual engagement with their phone; feeding that constant desire to check and update their social accounts.
 It could be the video game that has taken countless daily hours from your teen and given them a second identity to showcase to their peers.

-The camp might also call them LITs which stands for Leaders In Training.
+The summer camp might also call them LITs which stands for Leaders In Training.